open-contracting/yapw/docs/index.rst

 Channel methods
 ~~~~~~~~~~~~~~~

-The :func:`~yapw.methods.ack`, :func:`~yapw.methods.nack` and  :func:`~yapw.methods.publish` methods are safe to call from the consumer callback.
+The :func:`~yapw.methods.blocking.ack`, :func:`~yapw.methods.blocking.nack` and  :func:`~yapw.methods.blocking.publish` methods are safe to call from the consumer callback.
 They log an error if the connection or channel isn't open.

 .. note::